Peakboard/peakboard.github.io/content/_data_sources/Extension/en-Tableau.md

 ### Set up HTML code control

 Drag the HTML code control (1) from the [Other] area onto the workspace.
+You will later insert a dynamic HTML code into this.
+The control processes this code and displays the HTML-based Tableau Dashboard.

 ![Add HTML code control](/assets/images/data-sources/extension/tableau/en_tableau-16.png)